Ewan Christian: Assessment

 During his lifetime, some thought his buildings to be uninspired and his church restorations insensitive – on this subject William Morris (1834–1896) once wrote that Christian was "a great criminal" in relation to his supervision of work at St Andrew's Church, Deopham in Norfolk.
 Modern architectural historians have thought Christian to be "normally pedestrian in his output" and have stated that "little of his immense output shows imagination".

 Christian was at least regarded as a safe pair of hands for any commission committed to him and was always seen to be reliable, competent and conscientious in his work.
 He was renowned for the solidity of his constructions and hated shoddy workmanship and 'sham' frontages.
 His concern for solid building was also an influence on his assessments for the Ecclesiastical Commissioners, as shown when he annoyed William Butterfield by insisting that the architect thicken the walls in his design of St John's Church (1876) at Clevedon, Somerset.

-It should be remembered that Christian was a prolific architect and that there would naturally be some pedestrian works among such a huge output, as there were with other prolific architects of the Victorian period, including the most eminent and highly acclaimed of them such as Butterfield, George Edmund Street and Sir George Gilbert Scott.
+It should be remembered that Christian was a prolific architect and that there would naturally be some pedestrian works among such a huge output, as there were with other prolific architects of the Victorian period, including the most eminent and acclaimed of them such as Butterfield, George Edmund Street and Sir George Gilbert Scott.
 Also, his buildings and restorations for the Ecclesiastical Commissioners had to stay within strict budgets and this did not permit much elaboration in his designs.
 Christian's employers no doubt expected him to carry out his restorations to a set standard which would include the removal of old box pews and galleries and the providing of new seating and furnishings, as in the architect's work at Christ Church, Spitalfields.
-He scrupulously kept within his employers' budget and was always concerned to meet the client's needs and requirements for a commission, as is clearly shown in his work for W. H. Alexander on the National Portrait Gallery, London.
+He scrupulously kept within his employers' budget and was always concerned to meet the client's needs and requirements for a commission, as is shown in his work for W. H. Alexander on the National Portrait Gallery.

 Christian was more than capable of producing outstanding architecture when the commission and the funding allowed him the opportunity, as at St Mark's Church in Leicester and at St Matthew's in Cheltenham; and as his own house in Hampstead proves.
 Even his first church, St John the Evangelist in Hildenborough, Kent, clearly displays this quality as the historian John Julius Norwich emphasised when he urged avid devotees of churches designed by the more famous Victorian architects "to take a long, close look at this extraordinary building" which he thought in its open interior plan to be "astonishing for the 1840s".
 He calls Ewan Christian "a revolutionary with a touch of genius".